Kamigami-no-Tanjou/Manager-Updater/config/README.md

 > On top of that, the format of the file doesn't really matter too much, as long as it is correct Lua.

 ## Database connection
-Database connection information are stored in the script name `database.lua`.
+Database connection information are stored in the script named `database.lua`.
 Here is an example of what it should look like, and what information it should contain.

 ```lua